stopherjones/birds/README.md

 ## ⚙️ Automated Photo Workflow & Mobile Workaround
 The project utilizes an automated **GitHub Actions** helper workflow to handle high-resolution image compression and generate grid thumbnails into images/birds/thumbs/ dynamically behind the scenes.
+Photos should be named as follows:

+bird_name.jpg (github action will automatically add a small thumbnail to the gallery) bird_name__Description of location seen.jpg (github action will automatically update the location in the json and add a small thumbnail to the gallery)